eastlin7/eastlin/_portfolio/aurora-digital.md

 ## Achievements

-:speech_balloon: Huge network
+* Huge network

-:star2: Self sufficient within 5 months of founding the company
+* Self sufficient within 5 months of founding the company

-:boot: Bootstrapped startup with no funding
+* Bootstrapped startup with no funding

-:earth_africa: Worked with clients from 6 different countries (Finland, Netherlands, Spain, Germany, United States and Vietnam)
+* Worked with clients from 6 different countries (Finland, Netherlands, Spain, Germany, United States and Vietnam)